mailboxer/mailboxer/README.md

 ### How can I paginate conversations?

 You can use Kaminari to paginate the conversations as normal.
-Please, make sure you use the last version as mailboxer uses @select('DISTINCT conversations.*')@ which was not respected before Kaminari 0.12.4 according to its changelog.
+Please, make sure you use the last version as mailboxer uses `select('DISTINCT conversations.*')` which was not respected before Kaminari 0.12.4 according to its changelog.
 Working corretly on Kaminari 0.13.0.

 ````ruby
   #Paginating all conversations using :page parameter and 9 per page